aelij/spanify/docs/strings.md

 ```

 ### Example: Creating a random string

+:bulb: :eight: Can be written using `RandomNumberGenerator.GetString(size, "abcdefghijklmnopqrstuvwxyz")` (which is also cryptographically secure).

 ```cs
 static string GetRandomString(int size, char min = 'a', char max = 'z') =>